abdullah5514/cli_app/README.md

 3. Install the required gems using Bundler:

+   bundle install

 ### Usage

-Run the application using the following commands:
+Search Clients

-1. To search for clients by name:
+To search for clients whose names partially match a given query, use the following command:

-Replace `QUERY` with the search query (e.g., "John").
+ruby main.rb --s QUERY

+For example, to search for clients with names containing "john":

+ruby main.rb --s john

+## Find Duplicates

-2. To find clients with duplicate emails:
+To identify clients with duplicate email addresses, use the following command:

-3. To exit the application, select the respective option when prompted.
+ruby main.rb --d

+## Aliases

+For your convenience, you can use the full command names as well:

+ruby main.rb --search QUERY
+ruby main.rb --duplicates

 ### Example